FHantke/brave-browser-wiki/Query-String-Filter.md

 ### Implementation

-The way that the filter works is that we remove from the query string any parameters (i.e. the parameter name and its value) before we proceed with a non-same-site network request.
+The way that the filter works is that we remove from the query string any parameters (i.e. the parameter name and its value) before we proceed with a non-same-site network request (navigations, subresources and redirects).
 This means that such parameters never make it to the server, URL bar or the `Referer` header, and cannot be recovered by scripts running on a page.

 A notable exception to this intervention is the unsubscribe link in emails.
 If a user-identifying tracking parameter is required for that functionality to work, we make an exception.